Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Acknowledgements

 \section{Acknowledgements}

 We thank David Mukamel, Arghya Das, Satya N Majumdar, Gregory Schehr, Varsha Banerjee and Sakuntala Chatterjee for discussions.
 We acknowledge the support of the Department of Atomic Energy, Government of India, under Project Identification No. RTI 4007.
-SKN thanks SERB for grant via SRG/2021/002014.
+SKN thanks SERB for grant via SRG/2021/002014 and MB acknowledges the support of the Indian National Science Academy.